Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Experiments

-\shortsection{Results} Figures \ref{fig2:subfig:1.a} and \ref{fig2:subfig:1.b} illustrate the average test error of different methods versus the number of data epochs under different privacy budgets over 10 trials.
-The CNN trained by the non-private SGD can achieve $2\%$ test error after 20 epochs.
-The result shows that our proposed method can achieve $4.88\%$ and $3.47\%$ test error under privacy budget $\epsilon=2$ and $\epsilon=4$ correspondingly, which are better than DP-SGD.
-In addition, it can be seen that our method converges faster than DP-SGD.
-Figures \ref{fig2:subfig:1.c} and \ref{fig2:subfig:1.d} demonstrate the test error versus CPU time of distributed DP-SRGD with different number of parties $m\in\{1,2,4,8,16\}$ under different privacy budgets.
-We do not consider the MPC cost for generating noise here and defer it to Section~\ref{mpc_implementation}.
-We can see from the result that the proposed algorithm can achieve similar performance as the centralized DP-SRGD algorithm.
+\shortsection{Results for MNIST} Figures \ref{fig:mnist} illustrates the average test error and the corresponding 95\% confidence interval of different methods versus the number of iterations as well as the training time (in seconds) under the privacy budgets $\epsilon=1.2$ and $\epsilon=3.0$ over 30 trials.
+We see similar results under the privacy budget $\epsilon=7.0$, and thus defer them in Section A in Appendix.
+The CNN trained by the non-private SGD can achieve $1\%$ test error after 20 epochs.
+Figure \ref{fig2:subfig:1.a} and Figure \ref{fig2:subfig:1.c} show that our proposed method can achieve $3.62\%$ and $4.49\%$ test errors when $\epsilon=3.0$ and $\epsilon=1.2$, which are better than DP-SGD with $3.81\%$ and $5.33\%$ test errors.
+Besides, our method converges faster than DP-SGD.
+Figure \ref{fig2:subfig:1.a} and Figure \ref{fig2:subfig:1.b} demonstrate that compared with DP-SGD, our method only takes $0.3\times$ iterations and $0.4\times$ training time to achieve comparable performances under the privacy budget $\epsilon=3.0$.